marcuslull/AIGM/README.md

 *   Player-driven narrative: Empowering player choices and encouraging collaborative storytelling. [cite: 13]
 *   Distributed architecture: Using different models or applications for specific tasks (social interactions, combat, character management, etc.). [cite: 14]
 *   Virtual tabletop (VTT) integration: Leveraging VTT platforms with APIs for visual representation, interactive elements, and pre-built assets. [cite: 15]
+* **Vector Database Retrieval**: Incorporating the use of a vector database to retrieve relevant information from past game sessions, feedback, and world knowledge.
+This is intended to reduce prompt length and increase performance.
+* **Fine-tuning for Internalized Knowledge**: Using feedback and game data to fine-tune the AI models over time.
+The goal is to reduce the need to add information to system prompts, and improve general performance.

 ## Potential Issues and Mitigations

 *   Social dynamics: Remains a significant challenge. [cite: 16] Mitigations include scripting key social encounters, simplifying social models, and using rule-based social mechanics. [cite: 17]
 *   100% AI GM replacement: While challenging, it's closer to feasibility with the defined constraints. [cite: 18] Focus on structured adventures, limited scope, and continuous improvement. [cite: 19]
+* **Deferral Object Overhead**:  The system of using deferral objects for all AI communication has the potential to introduce significant overhead.
+This will need to be monitored and addressed as the system grows.
+* **Handoff and Continuity Overlap**: The roles of the Handoff and Continuity models have some overlap, specifically around evaluating communication.
+This relationship will need to be monitored, and refined to ensure they are complimentary and not conflicting.

 ## Technology and Platforms